Transmedia Storytelling for Branding and Marketing (Online)

 This inspiring course will introduce you to transmedia storytelling and multiplatform writing as a strategy for branding and marketing.
 Transmedia storytelling is a new form of communication, made possible by the emergence of social media and digital platforms, and it offers forward-thinking marketers a new opportunity to reach and engage audiences...

 This inspiring course will introduce you to transmedia storytelling and multiplatform writing as a strategy for branding and marketing.
 Transmedia storytelling is a new form of communication, made possible by the emergence of social media and digital platforms, and it offers forward-thinking marketers a new opportunity to reach and engage audiences.

 Transmedia stories are told across multiple platforms, and are designed to develop over time, engaging audiences in ongoing conversations where they participate and interact with key narratives (e.g. corporate social responsibility, advocacy, brand lifestyles, etc.).
 These ongoing stories give marketers powerful opportunities to persuade, promote, and develop loyalty and engagement with target audiences.

 In this course, you will learn how to use transmedia storytelling, either as a campaign leader, or as a commissioning manager.
-You will learn how to develop a story that can be told on many platforms, leveraging each platforms’ unique advantages, and incorporating user generated media and user engagement tools.
+You will learn how to develop a story that can be told on many platforms, leveraging each platform's unique advantages, and incorporating user generated media and user engagement tools.
 You will learn how to produce media content for publication.
-And you will also learn how to write briefs which will allow you to commission these services effectively, from agencies or internal suppliers.
+And you will also learn how to write briefs that allow you to commission these services effectively, from agencies or internal suppliers.